dbierer/php-class-notes/php-i-may-2023.md

 ```
 <?php
 // match does a *strict* comparison
-// the example below returns "None of the above"
+// the example below returns 'None of the above'
 $result = match ('1') {
     0 => 'Foo',
     1 => 'Bar',